 You can check your cartridges quickly and easily online.

 You can find alternative solutions for recycling these on our partner site EveryCartridge.com.

 Some compatible cartridges have recycling value, and can be sent to help raise funds.

 Also, if you already qualify for a free collection based on the other empty cartridges you have, then we can take any compatible cartridges at the same time for free.

-To ensure we can pass on as much of the value of your cartridges as possible to our partner charity, and ensure that we respond to all enquiries in the order that they were made, please get in touch by email instead.
+To ensure we can pass on as much of the value of your cartridges as possible to our chosen beneficiary — the Against Malaria Foundation — and ensure that we respond to all enquiries in the order that they were made, please get in touch by email instead.